project-tsurugi/tsubakuro-rust/tsubakuro-rust-core/README.md

 # tsubakuro-rust-core

-tsubakuro-rust-core is the core library to access [Tsurugi DB](https://github.com/project-tsurugi/tsurugidb) for Rust.
+tsubakuro-rust-core is the core library to access [Tsurugi](https://github.com/project-tsurugi/tsurugidb) for Rust.

 tsubakuro-rust-core is a port from [Tsubakuro/Java](https://github.com/project-tsurugi/tsubakuro), but it does not cover all functions.

 ## Limitations

+- Tsurugi 1.3.0 or later.
 - Provide SQL service only.
 - Only TCP connection is available.